 The Philippines NCAA Sports has relaxed its age eligibility rules for student-athletes whose Season and canceled 95 events due to the coronavirus pandemic.

 “I endorsed loosening up the eligibility requirements for Season 96, and it was approved by the Policy Board,” said Season 95 Management Committee chairman Peter Cayco of Arellano University during Tuesday’s online Philippine Sportswriters Association (PSA) Forum.

 “Athletes who would’ve played their final years in Season 95, but their tournaments did not get off the ground, will be allowed to participate for one more year.
 Same ‘yun sa mga events na ‘di nalaro or have not yet started, plus one year sila.”

 Among those women’s volleyball standouts affected by the termination of Season 95 were San Beda’s Nieza and Ella Viray and Daryl Racraquin, Letran’s Charm Simborio, University of Perpetual Help System Dalta’s Yanca Tripoli, and Arellano’s Regine Arocha.

 Some Key Points Philippines NCAA Sports

 - Displaced student-athletes, coaches, and league officials – particularly those who work on a gameday basis – will receive financial support from the league.

 - Letran, Perpetual Help, Lyceum of the Philippines University, and College of Saint Benilde were among the NCAA member schools hit hard by the ongoing coronavirus crisis.

 - Some schools have slashed their budget for athletics to make way for turning digital for the coming school year, while some have completely cut the athletics fees entirely since there will be no face-to-face classes.
-(See below articles)
+(See the below articles)